chrisisler/E2/README.md

 # ErxiDesk 2

-A desktop app for analyzing and managing your running processes.
+E2 allows you to easily manage and gain insight into the processes running on your computer.

 ### Uses
 - [Preact](https://github.com/developit/preact)